planting answers.

 why don’t you take insurance?

-I’ve chosen not to work directly with insurance so I can offer more personalized, flexible, and ethical care.
+I’ve chosen not to work directly with many insurance so I can offer more personalized, flexible, and ethical care.
 Insurance companies often require a mental health diagnosis, limit the length or frequency of sessions, and influence the type of treatment that’s covered.

 By remaining private pay, I’m able to focus fully on you—not on documentation requirements or restrictions set by a third party.
 This allows us to move at a pace that feels supportive, use integrative approaches like somatic work and parts work, and adjust treatment based on your needs rather than insurance rules.